 - Greenland, an area still known for its icy terrain, has many features that were carved out by ice erosion.
 One of the most notable examples is a large trough right down the middle of the country that was created by a glacier moving slowly over it.

-- Glacier National Park, which is located in the State of Montana, has mountains which began forming from ice erosion over 130 million years ago.
-While the glaciers that eroded the park are gone for the most part, some are still able to be seen in the valley.
+- Glacier National Park, which is located in the State of Montana, has mountains that began forming from ice erosion over 130 million years ago.
+While the glaciers that eroded the park are gone, for the most part, some (such as Grinnell Glacier and Lake) are still able to be seen in the valley.

 - Millions of years ago, the mountains of Tibet were carved out by glaciers.
 Remnants of these glaciers still fill the Tibetan landscape, capping some of their tallest and most magnificent mountains.

-- Ice erosion is actually responsible for the largest glacial lakes in the world — the Great Lakes of the United States of America.
+- Ice erosion is actually responsible for the largest glacial lake systems in the world — the Great Lakes of the United States of America.
 Once ice erosion carved these bowls, the ice melted, creating the lakes that are visible from outer space.

 - Moreux Crater, a very deep crater on the planet Mars, is believed to have been carved out of the landscape by glaciers that have since melted.

-Now you see that there are many different examples of ice erosion that have occurred on Earth and even in outer space.
+Now you can see there are many examples of ice erosion that have occurred on Earth and even in outer space.
 Ice erosion has shaped our world and these examples help to understand just how widespread the impact of ice erosion has been.